trivago/gollum/docs/consumers/proxy.rst

 The proxy consumer reads messages directly as-is from a given socket.
 Messages are extracted by standard message size algorithms (see Partitioner).
 This consumer can be used with any compatible proxy producer to establish a two-way communication.
-When attached to a fuse, this consumer will stop accepting new connections and close all existing connections in case that fuse is burned.

 Parameters